 What are the drawbacks of the cervical mucus method?

-The cervical mucus method does not protect against sexually transmitted diseases.
+The cervical mucus method does not protect against sexually transmitted infections.

 Also, several outside factors can change the look and feel of cervical mucus.
 These changes may make it difficult to evaluate the mucus to predict ovulation and prevent pregnancy.